-- (1) If a problem building is occupied, the Municipality must serve a compliance notice on the occupiers and affix a copy of the compliance notice at the main entrance to the building, advising that- - (a) the building has been declared a problem building; - (b) the owner has been instructed to take specified steps within a specified period of time; - (c) continued occupation of the problem building is unsafe; and - (d) the Municipality will seek the eviction of the occupiers if the owner fails to comply with the compliance notice. - (2) In the event that the owner of a problem building which is occupied by residents fails to comply with the compliance notice, the Municipality must serve a further notice on the occupiers and affix a copy of the notice at the main entrance to the building- - (a) advising that the owner of the problem building has failed to comply with the notice; - (b) warning that continued occupation of the problem building is not safe; - (c) advising that the Municipality intends seeking the eviction of the occupiers; - (d) listing the details of possible alternative accommodation; and - (e) providing the contact details of a municipal official available to assist the occupiers in finding alternative accommodation.
+- (1) If a problem building is occupied or is in use, the Municipality must serve a compliance notice on the occupiers and affix a copy of the compliance notice at the main entrance to the building or at a clearly visible area, advising that- - (a) the building has been declared a problem building; - (b) the owner has been instructed to take specified steps within a specified period of time; - (c) continued occupation of the problem building is unsafe; and - (d) the Municipality will seek the eviction of the occupiers if the owner fails to comply with the compliance notice.

+[subsection (1) amended by section 6(a) of the Amendment By-law, 2024]

+- (2) In the event that the owner of a problem building which is occupied by residents fails to comply with the compliance notice, the Municipality must serve a further notice on the occupiers and affix a copy of the notice at the main entrance to the building or in a clearly visible area- - (a) advising that the owner of the problem building has failed to comply with the notice; - (b) warning that continued occupation of the problem building is not safe;

+- (c) advising that the Municipality intends seeking the eviction or evacuation of the occupiers; [paragraph (c) substituted by section 6(c) of the Amendment By-law, 2024] - (d) listing the details of possible alternative accommodation; and - (e) providing the contact details of a municipal official available to assist the occupiers in finding alternative accommodation.